Tommy Butler: Pursuit

-Throughout the 3 years, Jimmy White spent on the run with wife Sheree, and baby son Stephen, he was continually taken advantage of or let down by his friends and associates.
+Throughout the three years Jimmy White spent on the run with wife Sheree, and baby son Stephen, he was continually taken advantage of or let down by his friends and associates.
 His share of the money was dwindling rapidly with no hope of staying in the one place to earn more.
 On 10 April 1966 a new friend recognised him from photos in a newspaper and informed police.
 They arrested him at Littlestone while he was at home.
 According to the arresting officer, then Detective Sergeant Jack Slipper, he was sent to Littlestone by Tommy Butler, and that when he got there, White surrendered peacefully on condition that they treat his wife and child with great respect.
 During questioning by Slipper, White hinted that the police had stolen some of the money from the caravan as the sum reported was less than what White had left there.
 Slipper got White to draw a diagram of the hideaways that he had constructed in the caravan, allowing police to go back and find around £6,000 more that they had missed the first time.

 White had only £2,000 left with him of the robbery money at the time of the arrest, with the rest long gone or recovered from the caravan.
 He was tried in June 1966 at Leicester Assizes and plead guilty to robbery, in exchange the prosecution accepted his plea of not guilty to the charge of conspiracy to rob.
 Justice Nield only sentenced him to 18 years jail (far less than the original terms of 30 years for the others).
-With the capture of Jimmy White, finally in 1966 after 3 years on the run, only the exiled criminals of Bruce Reynolds, Buster Edwards, Charlie Wilson and Ronald Biggs were still on the run.
+With the capture of Jimmy White, finally in 1966 after 3 years on the run, only the exiled criminals Bruce Reynolds, Buster Edwards, Charlie Wilson and Ronald Biggs were still on the run.

 On 6 June 1964, Bruce Reynolds arrived in Mexico City after leaving Britain shortly after the sentences were handed down at Aylesbury.
 Wife Angela and son Nicholas eventually left Britain after a period of surveillance and questioning by the police, and arrived in Mexico in July 1964.
 In early 1965 they were joined by Ronald "Buster" Edwards, wife June and daughter Nicolette.
 They were all dismayed at Jimmy White's capture and watched for news of his trial with interest.
 After his breakout from prison, Charlie Wilson visited the others in Mexico in late 1965, and stayed with the Edwards family for 6 weeks, before returning to Montreal in January 1966.